Monday, 25 June 2018

 17th June 2018.

-This Shiva temple is on the north banks of river Kaveri at the junction of the three rivers Kaveri, Kabini and Swasthika.
-Hence this place is called as Tirumakudalu Narasipura, in short T Narasipura.
+This Shiva temple is on the north bank of river Kaveri at the junction of the three rivers Kaveri, Kabini, and Swasthika.
+Hence this place is called Tirumakudalu Narasipura, in short, T Narasipura.

 Consort : Sri Purnamangaia-Kamakshi